 Regardless of which lender you choose, there will be an application process.
-Filling out the application form will give you some insight about what information the lender needs in order to qualify you for a rural land loan.
+Filling out the application form will give you some insight about what information the lender needs in order to qualify you for a loan for rural land.
+The process (from application to closing) usually takes between 30 and 45 days depending on the credit of the borrower and the complexity of the transaction.